 Machine Learning for the Diagnosis and Treatment of Affective Disorders (ML4AD)

 CfP: ACII 2019 WORKSHOP, 3rd SEPTEMBER, CAMBRIDGE UK

 In recent years, there has been an increase in interest and explorations of the use of machine learning (ML) to assist in the diagnosis of mental health problems; and for improving access to, engagement with, and the outcomes of, therapeutic treatment.
-Research has started to explore the identification of mental health problems through inferences about peoples’ behaviours on social media, … Read more
+Research has started to explore the identification of mental health problems through inferences about peoples’ behaviours on social media, online searches, or mobile phone app uses; as well as varied approaches to assess, or continuously monitor, a person’s mental health and related symptoms by measuring sleep, mood, stress, social or physical activity via audio, visual or physiological signal processing.… Read more

 I was delighted to present a keynote at the 10th Irish HCI conference on the 14th of October at the Aula Maxima in UCC.
 Pictured here are with Prof. John McCarthy, head of Applied Psychology at UCC, event organisers Dr. Conor Linehan and Dr. Nadia Pantidi, keynote speaker Prof. Yvonne Rogers of UCL, and Prof. Liam Bannon, whose pioneering work has inspired many of us working in HCI.